 This is not uncommon.
 When researchers from the University of Michigan asked 165 college students who were at elevated risk for suicide what kept them from seeking treatment, 66% pointed to a perception that they didn’t need it — that their problems weren’t “serious enough to warrant professional help,” the study authors wrote.
 But there doesn’t have to be a hierarchy whereby only thoughts of a specific content are deserving of support.
 Suicidal ideation in any form shouldn’t be taken lightly.

-“We need to do a better job of recognizing the warning signs of suicide and passive ideation is included in that,” Reidenberg says.
+“We need to do a better job of recognising the warning signs of suicide and passive ideation is included in that,” Reidenberg says.
 “Anyone who expresses such thoughts needs to be heard by others and to reach out for help.”
 Individuals who are passively ideating suicide are often lost in the cracks, and by overlooking them, clinicians might be missing out on a chance for early prevention.

 How can I help loved ones with passive suicidal ideation?